1/2 or whole Beef

 1. How many people in your family?
 If you have a family of three, you'll want three steaks to a package rather than two.
 Do you like BIG roasts, or would a 3-4lb roast be good?
 Do you use hamburger one pound at a time like my parents, or two pounds at a time like Megan and I?

 2. What beef do you generally eat?
 If you just do steaks and burger and would never tackle a roast, don't have roasts cut, or only have a few cut with the idea that you'll try some.
 One exciting thing about ordering a half-beef is it has the potential to expose you to cuts you aren't readily familiar with.
 With the plethora of recipe websites available now, it's usually just a matter of typing in "recipe <cut of beef>" and it will provide you with a new culinary adventure!
-Just realize that any primals/sub-primals that you DON'T have made into roasts or steaks will be additional ground beef.
+Just realize that any primals/sub-primals that you DON'T have made into roasts or steaks or stew meat will be additional ground beef.
 It's not uncommon to end up with 100lbs of ground beef even with utilizing a lot of the available cuts.

 3. Paper wrap or vacuum-sealed?
 Paper wrap is generally less expensive and we've had good luck storing beef in a deep freeze (non-self-defrosting) for two years with no freezer burn.
 An advantage to the vacuum sealed is that if you're short on time, you can pull a package out of the freezer, stick it in a sink of COLD water to thaw your beef out much faster than in the fridge.